elastic/harp/docs/onboarding/3-secret-bundle/4-patch.md

 * `strict` is used to filter package path when strictly equal to the given value
 * `regex` is used to match the package path with the given regular expression
+* `glob` is used to match the package path with the given glob expression

 ```cpp
 // PatchSelectorMatchPath represents package path matching strategies.